 - How should companies identify, assess and respond to sustainability risks?

 - Summary and recap of key learning objectives

 - Action Planning

 This course is suitable for:

-- Non-Executive Directors wanting to understand their role;
+- Non-Executive Directors want to understand their role;

 - Other Board members wishing to refresh their knowledge and skills;

-- Chairs of organizations, Chief Executives, Company Secretaries, Other Heads of organizations;
+- Chairs of organizations, Chief Executives, Company Secretaries, and Other Heads of organizations;

 - Community Relations managers and executives

 - Health, Safety and Environmental managers and officers